amir-s/dev/README.md

 ### `dev update`

 Run `dev update` to check for updates.
-You can select to automatially apply the updates, or do it manually with `npm install amir-s/dev -g`.
+You can select to automatially apply the updates, or run the install script manually.

 ## Development ![GitHub CI](https://github.com/amir-s/dev/actions/workflows/run_tests.yml/badge.svg)